Code-Institute-Submissions/diogo-pessoa-YourForceGym/README.md

 - Gallery with video tour and images of the gym space.

+- NavBar and CallToAction button sticky to page top, when scroll down

 ### Features Left to Implement
 - About us page with gym information and trainers description